makowilliams/growing-up/README.md

 required:

 -   childId, passed as a string parameter
--   change at least 1 value for first_name, weight, or age
+-   change at least 1 value for first_name, weight, image, or age

 returns the updated child's first_name and age